Articles and Resources of Interest

 We may be able to help!
 Swarming, while frightening to those unfamiliar with it, is a natural part of a bee's reproductive cycle.

 First, don't panic.
 Contact a beekeeper closest to you for swarm removals.
-(Towns listed are the home towns of the beekeepers.)
-Please make sure you are looking at honey bees!
-If possible, take a photo of what you are looking at before contacting someone on this list.
+(Towns listed are the hometowns of the beekeepers but many are willing to travel.)
+Swarms inside walls may be more of a challenge.
+Follow this link to make sure you are looking at honey bees!
+Often wasps, yellowjackets, or hornets are mistaken for honeybees.
+If possible, take a photo of what you see before contacting someone on this list.

 Services & Information Sites:

 - Eastern Apiculture Society of North America, Inc

 - BEE-L, world-wide e-mail discussion (A collection of good discussion groups.)